xiota/geany-preview/docs/CQA.md

 ## Problems

+> My config file doesn't have some options mentioned on this page.
+How do I use them?

+You probably have an old config file from before some features were added.
+You can update the file in the plugin preferences:

+1. Click the button that says "Reset Config".
+This will replace the old config file with one that has the new options.

+2. Click the button that says "Save Config".
+This will save your current settings (from your old config) into the new config file.

+3. Click "Edit Config" to edit the new settings.

+> I updated the plugin now the preview looks different.
+What happened?

+The preview plugin uses several `css` files.
+You probably have a mix of old and new `css` files that do not work well together.
+Remove all `css` files from the config folder so the plugin can refresh them with the latest versions.

 > Why does the plugin sometimes say "Unable to process type" or display files with strange formatting?

-For performance, updates are disabled when the preview is not visible or the document is not actively being edited.
-This sometimes results in glitches.
-The Preview will update normally when the document is edited.
-Sometimes switching documents also helps.
+To improve performance, updates are disabled when the preview is not visible or the document is not actively being edited.
+This sometimes results in glitches that go away when editing is resumed.
+Recent changes have been made to significantly reduce how often this happens.